AbdulRehmanWarraich/XFLDemo/README.md

 ![Languages](https://img.shields.io/badge/Language-Swift-orange.svg)
 ![Database](https://img.shields.io/badge/Language-Firebase-orange.svg)

-XFL (XGrid Football League) is an Admin application for the XGrid to maintain their league summery and also record the score of each match with the team members.
+XFL is an Admin application for the XGrid to maintain their league summery and also record the score of each match with the team members.
 For authentication, I am using firebase realtime database.
 To login into the application, you can use the following credentials.

-    email:    admin@xgrid.com
+    email:    demo@xfl.com
     Password: admin123

 ## Features